LemoFoundationLtd/lemo-core-sdk/README.md

 1. `string|number` - mo

 ##### Returns
-`bigNumber` - If it is a legal string or number, return an object of type bigNumber.
-If it is not legal, return the exception information.
+`bigNumber` - It returns an object of type bigNumber.
+If input an illegal string or number, it will throw an exception.

 ##### Example
 ```js